Fixed protection

 Fixed protection and transfers

-If you have fixed protection, care is needed for certain types of transfer, including pension sharing on divorce.
+But individuals who register fixed protection after 15 March 2023 can sometimes lose their protection on transfer - care is needed for certain types of transfer, including pension sharing on divorce.

 Transfers that don’t affect fixed protection